stekylsha/ClashRoyaleStarterGuide/README.md

   witch or baby dragon won't kill your skeleton army or minions and **then** kill your tower.
 Let it lock on to your tower (see #7) and then drop your defenders.

+## Gold and gems
+Collect as much as you can of each.
+No, really!
+The general feeling, which I agree with, is don't buy common or rare cards in the shop.
+It may seem like a good idea, but it's just a waste.
+By the time I got to Hog Mountain (arena 10), I had enough common cards to upgrade most of my commons to level 12.
+I didn't have enough **gold** to upgrade them though.
+And now with epic Sunday, even epics are attainable without spending gold or gems.
+I would suggest buying epics only if they're available and fit your decks, and spending gold or gems on other cards in the shop.

+Gems are useful, but wait until you're king tower level/xp level 8 or 9.
+Once you reach xp 8, you can enter challenges and tournaments.
+A suffix to this it to wait until your cards are tournament level before entering a challenge.

+## Upgrading cards

+## Clans